leongross/qemu-edk2-debug/README.md

 If the previous step succeeded, gdb should automatically reload all the debug files.
 This should add symbols, functions and even source identifiers.

+## Pitfalls

+### Building in a container

+**Problem**: If you build edk2 in a containerized environment, the paths for the dbeug symbols may be incorrect.
+For example, if the container has a volume mount containig the edk2 sources that is monuted to `/workspace`, the debug files will contain these aboslut file pahtes for the sources.
+These paths sometimes cannot be resolved and the debugging experience is disturbed.

+**Solution**
+1. Build on the host system
+2. Change the mountpoint to match the system gdb is running on

 ## TODOs

 - [ ] edk2 build using root Makefile